Why Projects Fail: 7 Root Causes + How to Prevent Each

 What are the most common reasons projects fail?

 Seven that show up repeatedly: unclear requirements, scope creep without re-baselining, no single accountable owner, optimistic estimates, dependency hell, no rollback plan, and communication gaps between stakeholders.
-Most failures involve 3+ of these compounding.
+PMI ties about 37% of failures to unclear goals and 29% to poor communication, and most failed projects involve 3+ of these compounding.

 Why do estimates almost always overrun?